StellarSt0rm/scratchclientImproved/docs/reference/ScratchSession.md

 ###`#!python empty_trash(password)` { #empty_trash data-toc-label="empty_trash" }

 Empties your trash (your deleted projects).
 You must be logged in for this to not throw an error.
-Returns a HTTP status code.
+Returns an HTTP status code.

 **PARAMETERS**